Have you ever stopped to wonder what your company culture is centred around?

 4. Kindness increases inclusion and reduces lawsuits

 Sexual harassment, racism, homophobia and other common HR issues are any leader’s biggest nightmare, because on top of affecting the office climate they can have a serious financial and PR impact.
-Breeding a company culture of kind words, non-judgemental listening, and sharing is a sure-fire way to reduce these incidences.
-A company culture that values respect above bias, holds all employees in esteem and holds rude people accountable, sets a strong foundation on which to build inclusion and diversity, thus breaking down harmful stereotypes and the punishable behaviours associated with it.
+Breeding a company culture of kind words, non-judgemental listening, and sharing is a sure-re way to reduce these incidences.
+A company culture that values respect above bias, holds all employees in esteem and holds rude people accountable, sets a strong foundation on which to build inclusion and diversity, thus breaking down harmful stereotypes and the punishable behaviours associated with them.